-What to do if/when you find out your partner is on dating sites?
+What to do if you find your partner on dating apps/sites?

-I know that feeling of something heavy in your chest and head right when you lay eyes on that profile, or picture, or hear the “I didn’t know how to tell you for so long: I-I saw your boyfriend on Tinder[or any other dating app]”.
+I know that feeling of something heavy in your chest and head right when you lay eyes on that profile or picture, or hear the “I saw your boyfriend on Tinder[or any other dating app]”.

-It feels so heavy, and so unbelievable, though we’ve been doubting for so long, and we’ve been expecting it to happen, the unexpectable, the unhappenable.
+It feels so heavy, and so unbelievable, though we’ve been doubting for so long, and we’ve been expecting it to happen, the unexpected.

-You don’t know what to do, while the heaviness gets heavier and starts spinning you around.
+You don’t know what to do, as the heaviness gets heavier and starts spinning you around.

-Just take the time you need to calm down, and feel that you’re ready to make a decision before you finally decide something.
+Just take the time you need to feel that you’re ready to decide before you finally decide something.